bizhong62/bizhong62.github.io/content/Notes/Learning-Hugo.md

         uses: actions/deploy-pages@v4
 ```
 7. Add .github directory and the file in it into the local repository.
 8. Run following command to push the new changes to the remote repository:
     **git add .github**
     **git commit -m'add github action file' .github**
     **git push -u origin main**
-9. now go to the github site. we should see a action named: Deploy Hugo site to Pages running.
+9. Now go to the github site. we should see a action named: Deploy Hugo site to Pages running.
-10. after it finish and successful. point your browser to https://bizhong62.github.io/
+10. After it finish and successful. point your browser to https://bizhong62.github.io/
 now the site is deployed to git hub.